 Keith R. Gollust has been a member of our Board of Directors since July 2002 and has been our Chairman since September 2002.
-Mr. Gollust is a private investor and founded Gollust, Tierney, and Oliver, a private investment firm, in 1978.
-Mr. Gollust also was a Managing Director of Caxton Associates, L.L.C., a hedge fund firm, from July 2003 through December 2004.
+Mr. Gollust is a private investor and President of Gollust Management, Inc., the general partner of Wyandanch Partners, an investment partnership.
+Mr. Gollust also was a Managing Director of Caxton Associates, L.L.C., a hedge fund firm, from July 2003 through

+December 2004.
 Mr. Gollust received a B.A. from Princeton University and an MSIA from Carnegie Mellon University.